Body Language explains how to properly communicate nonverbally and it’s mostly aimed at public speakers.

 Words are more than 7%

-He uses an en example I used as well to underline the fault in those numbers: if you tell someone they’re terribly unpleasant with a smile, a positive body language and an upbeat tone of voice, it’s still unlikely the message will be 93% positive.
+Just imagine this: if you told someone they’re terribly unpleasant with a smile, a positive body language and an upbeat tone of voice, is the message going to be 93% positive?

 Most episodes of direct gaze will last between one and four seconds.